 No matter which route you’ll go, there’s no easier way to get the initial reviews, especially if you’re an unknown author.
 An additional benefit of this approach is that you’ll get to speak with your readers directly, thus getting valuable feedback and building new relationships.

-I hope you enjoyed this guide on how to get book reviews.
-It seems pretty straight forward, but can be a little time consuming…but as most authors will tell you, getting your book reviewed can be a powerful metric that should have a positive effect on your kindle sales.
+I hope you enjoyed this guide on how to get free book reviews.
+It seems pretty straightforward, but can be a little time-consuming…but as most authors will tell you, getting your book reviewed can be a powerful metric that should have a positive effect on your Kindle sales.